 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will answer questions that focus on the assigned chapters for each module/week.
+The student will answer questions that focus on the assigned chapters for each Module: Week.
 Each question response must be 400–500 words, follow current APA format, and include at least 1 peer-reviewed reference (including at least 1 non-textbook reference per Assignment Journal) and at least 1 scripture.

 The student will develop and post a PowerPoint presentation over an assigned chapter/topic in the textbook.
-The presentation must be informative regarding the content of the chapter and include 10–20 slides.
+The presentation must be informative regarding the content of the chapter and include 12–20 slides.